 Judith Bernstein Lunch Program

 Our lunch program is a wonderful, friendly, inter-generational community program serving a lunchtime meal to guests who may need a little extra food or companionship.
-We are open on Thursdays from 12:00-1:00PM.
 It is our goal to serve anyone who enters our doors, regardless of age, gender, religion, background, or income level.
-We strive to create an environment in which our guests are individually addressed, personally welcomed and served with kindness and generosity by our volunteers.
+We strive to create an environment in which our guests are individually addressed, personally welcomed, and served with kindness and generosity by our volunteers.
 We care for both body and soul by providing our guests with a meal in a comfortable and respectful atmosphere.

 The Judith Bernstein Lunch Program volunteer co-chairs, BJ members Esta Rose and Robin Tunick have been involved in the lunch program for many years and ensure the lunch runs smoothly and our volunteers have what they need.
-Our Wednesday night cooking session is overseen by longtime BJ Member Carol Gelles who plans each week’s meal and helps to order food.
+Our Wednesday night cooking session is overseen by BJ Member Beth Siegel who plans each week’s meal and helps to order food.

 Our group of volunteers are compassionate, caring and truly make the Judith Bernstein Lunch Program a special place.
 We are also fortunate to work with the Youth Services Opportunity Program (YSOP) throughout the year, which sends us volunteers of all ages from across the country.
 They host middle school and high school groups, college students, faith-based groups serving on mission trips and community organizations.
 It is a great opportunity for them to learn about us, our guests, and our lunch program and to experience a different way of approaching hunger in New York City.